-Degree of comparison: In English grammar, adjectives help us describe nouns by highlighting qualities like size, colour, emotion, or appearance.
-But what if we want to compare two or more nouns that share a similar quality?
-For example, if Lisa is happy and Meena is even happier, how do we express that difference clearly?
+English grammar utilizes adjectives to describe nouns in terms of size, color, feeling, or aspect.
+But what happens when we wish to compare two or more nouns having one and the same quality?
+For example, Lisa is happy while Meena is happier; how do we express that difference clearly?

 Read More: List of Tricky Words in english